YIELD App Price Tops $0.53 on Major Exchanges (YLD)

 Buying and Selling YIELD App

-It is usually not currently possible to buy alternative cryptocurrencies such as YIELD App directly using US dollars.
-Investors seeking to acquire YIELD App should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy YIELD App using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as YIELD App directly using U.S. dollars.
+Investors seeking to acquire YIELD App should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy YIELD App using one of the exchanges listed above.

 Receive News & Updates for YIELD App Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for YIELD App and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.